Your questions answered

-Once you have explored the EMBA web pages and reviewed the brochure, one of the best ways to learn more about the Executive MBA is to attend one of our information sessions.
-London Business School holds regular information sessions on campus and around the globe.
+Once you have explored the EMBA web pages and reviewed the brochure, one of the best ways to learn more about the Executive MBA is to attend one of our information sessions (currently being held virtually).

 To give you a real taste of the learning experience, we can arrange for you to sit in on an Executive MBA core course lecture either in London or Dubai.

-You can attend one of our overseas information events.
-For a listing of the cities we visit, and to reserve a place at an event, see the information events page.
+You can attend one of our virtual information events.
+To find out more, see the information events page.

 The Executive MBA is a five-term, 20-month programme.
 Students on both the London and Dubai streams come together in London to start the Executive MBA experience.
-You undertake a total of three modules in London, at the start and end of the programme.
 All shared modules are residential and provide the ideal environment in which to build valuable networks with an extended group of diverse peers.

 In Year 2, you take between six and eight elective courses.
 Schedules differ depending on which electives you choose.
-Students embark on a compulsory week-long International Assignment and may choose a second as an elective option.
-You can also elect an in-company project as part of your elective credits.
+Students embark on a compulsory week-long Global Business Assignment and may choose a second as an elective option.
+You can also elect to undertake an in-company project as part of your elective credits.

-The Executive MBA concludes with the London and Dubai streams coming together for two residential modules.
-These modules consolidate your learning through multi-disciplinary group simulation and feedback to help you prepare for your career transitions ahead.
+The Executive MBA concludes with the London and Dubai streams coming together for two further residential modules.
+These modules consolidate your learning through multi-disciplinary group simulation and feedback, to help you prepare for your career transitions ahead.

-There are also optional workshops offered throughout the programme, designed to develop your interpersonal skills, and cover topics such as presenting, negotiating, handling conflict and business writing.
+There are also optional workshops offered throughout the programme that are designed to develop your interpersonal skills, and cover topics such as presenting, negotiating, handling conflict and business writing.

 Study groups consist of about five or six people who work together for core course work during the first three terms.
 When putting the study groups together, we look for a balance of educational background, work background, gender and nationality.